abdulrahman-haroon/HumMartApp/README.md

 # HumMartApp
-A clone of a grocery shopping app known as HumMart.This app is made in react native expo-cli.
+This app is made in react native expo-cli with a backend server Node js with express.

 # Backend
 <h3>@Apisauce</h3>